 Embed the exported modules created from this tool (schema and data files) in other programs.
-For example, you can use the exported data in Dynamics 365 for Customer Engagement apps Package Deployer along with other solutions files and data to create and deploy packages on a Customer Engagement instance.
-More information: Deploy packages using Dynamics 365 for Customer Engagement apps Package Deployer and Windows PowerShell
+For example, you can use the exported data in Package Deployer along with other solutions files and data to create and deploy packages on a environment.
+More information: Deploy packages using Package Deployer and Windows PowerShell

 The Configuration Migration tool does not support filtering of records in an entity.
 By default, all the records in the selected entity will be exported.